EveryOneIsGross/ragTAG/README.md

 ## What is ragTag?

-It's a Q&A chain of chatbots, designed to reflect on a users prompt from multiple perspectives to give an enriched answer.
+It's a Q&A chain of chatbots.
+It's purpose is to reflect on a users prompt from multiple perspectives and to give enriched answers.
 Assign a ragtag team of agents to help you solve your queires.

 ## Abstract